-Surveillance and Counter Surveillance
+Surveillance and Counter Surveillance Services in the UK

 As a leading detective agency, surveillance and counter surveillance are at the core of services provided by us.
 There are many different cases where surveillance can be used; from infidelity cases where a client suspects that their partner could be cheating on them, to the investigation of fly tipping, cohabitation, and in many other different cases.